-Insurance companies sell disability insurance polices with the hope that they will never need to pay monthly benefits to an insured.
+Disability Insurance companies sell long term disability policies with the hope that they will never need to pay monthly benefits to an insured.
 Once an insurance company becomes obligated to pay an insured monthly disability benefits, the insurance company is losing money.
-In effort to cut their losses, most disability insurance companies are always interested in the opportunity to buy-out an insured’s disability policy for a one-time lump sum amount.
+In an effort to cut their losses, most disability insurance companies are always interested in the opportunity to buy-out an insured’s disability policy for a one-time lump sum amount.

 - the life expectancy and mortality of the insured;